seanyoung/hyperledger-hip/HIPs/solang.md

 The LLVM backend is used for a selection of optimization passes, and generates the correct code for the target chain to create an in-memory object file.
-This is then linked using the llvm linker into the final file.
+This is then linked using the LLVM linker into the final file.

 ## Testing